alexnathanson/solar-protocol/API.md

-# Solar Protocol API
+# Solar Protocol API V1

-An API for updating dynamic IPs and comparing data between distributed Raspberry Pis.
+An API for communicating between distributed Raspberry Pis and making system data accessible

-## API V1 v1-files
-Version 1 of the API reads and writes CVS and JSON files.

-### api.php
+## api.php
-This manages GET and POST requests on the server
+This manages POST requests on the server

-* GET requests allow for querying PV data from the device
 * POST requests allow other devices on the network to update the IP list to account for dynamic IP issues

 ### clientPostIP.py